royalapplications/docs/src/r2022/royalts/reference/connections/external-app.md

 #### Command
 Specify the executable (.exe file) or click on the browse button '...' to browse for an executable on your computer or your network.

+#### Window Picker
+The window picker can be used to populate the required fields to start the application based on a running application.

 #### Arguments
 Specify any command line arguments if necessary.